Outreach and Community Education

 Working with our bathhouse partners, our trained volunteers provide gay, bi, and queer men a variety of free safer sex materials, information about sexual health, harm reduction and referrals to community services.
 We currently provide outreach at Steamworks and Spa Excess..
 Call 416-340-8484 ext.
 454 to find out more.

-ACT has a team of trained online outreach volunteers that are available on all the major dating and hook-up apps for gay, bi, and queer men across Toronto.
-The outreach team responds to questions about HIV and sexual health.
+ACT has a team of trained online outreach volunteers and staff who are available on major dating and hook-up apps for gay, bi, and queer men (cis & trans) across Toronto.
+The outreach team responds to questions about HIV and other STIs, pleasure, sexual health, PrEP/PEP and substance use.

-Online outreach occurs on the following sites throughout the week.
-In brackets after each outlet is the username where you can find ACT.
+Online outreach occurs on the following sites with these respective user names throughout the week.
 For location-based cruising apps our availability may vary depending on where you are.

 Need a break from the dance floor?
 Bathrooms overwhelming?
 Our volunteers are there with the latest on safer sex and safer substance use so you and your friends can party safer.